A Coffee Tour of Ubud, Bali – 5 Cafe’s In Ubud Worth Experiencing

 Most tourists drop into Ubud to explore the Monkey Forest, behold the beautiful natural surroundings, or to appreciate a few local handmade goods from the local artesian markets, but for me, Ubud ticked three boxes extremely well:

-- The digital nomad scene – if you work online, Ubud is a great place to base yourself as there is reliable wifi in most coffee shops, a favorable (cool) climate compared to the rest of Bali, and a gorgeous co-work space called Hubud.
+- The digital nomad scene – if you work online, Ubud is a great place to base yourself as there is reliable wifi in most coffee shops, a favorable (cool) climate compared to the rest of Bali, a few gorgeous co work spaces and plenty of other location independent entrepreneurs (2) to mingle with.

 - The coffee – If you enjoy spending your days drinking superb coffee and lounging in cafes, you’ve come to the right place